Paul Liu (geologist)

 Jingpu "Paul" Liu is a geologist and professor at North Carolina State University.
+He is the College of Sciences’ first director of international affairs.

 Education

-Ph.D.
-2001 (Geological Oceanography), Virginia Institute of Marine Science (VIMS), College of Williams & Mary (W&M), Williamsburg.

-M.S.
-1995 (Marine Geology), Institute of Oceanology, Chinese Academy of Sciences.

-B.E., 1992 (Hydrology and Engineering Geology+Marine Geology), Ocean University of China.
+In 1992, Liu earned a B.E.
+(Hydrology and Engineering Geology, and Marine Geology) from the Ocean University of China.
+In 1995, he received an M.S. in Marine Geology from the Institute of Oceanology, Chinese Academy of Sciences.
+In 2001, he was awarded a Ph.D. in Geological Oceanography from the Virginia Institute of Marine Science, College of Williams & Mary.

 Research

-Fluxes and fates of river-derived sediments in the sea.

-Riverine sediment dispersal, transport, and accumulation in different continental margin environments, in particular those delatic and clinoform deposits from the large rivers in Asia, e.g. Yellow, Yangtze, Pearl, Red, Mekong, Irrawaddy, and Salween, etc.;

-The impacts of post-glacial sea-level changes, coastal environmental changes; beach and delta erosions.
+His areas of research have included: fluxes and fates of river-derived sediments in the sea; riverine sediment dispersal, transport, and accumulation in different continental margin environments, in particular deltaic and clinoform deposits from large rivers in Asia, e.g. Yellow, Yangtze, Pearl, Red, Mekong, Irrawaddy, and Salween, etc.; the impacts of post-glacial sea-level changes; coastal environmental changes; and beach and delta erosions.

+More recently, he has become active in NCSU's AI Hub for Science, conducting research on AI-LLM applications in geoscience, and authoring a book, How to Build and Fine‐Tune a Small Language Model: A Step-by-Step Guide for Beginners, Researchers, and Non-Programmers.